jasondcamp/postgresql-integration-test/README.md

 |config_file|Configuration file|postgresql-integration-test.cfg|

 ### postgresql-integration-test config file
 Default settings can be overridden in  a config file.
-The default name is `posgresql-integration-test.cfg` in the local directory and can be overridden by passing in the `config` option to the instance creation.
+The default name is `postgresql-integration-test.cfg` in the local directory and can be overridden by passing in the `config` option to the instance creation.

 #### Example config
 ```